 The history of the Indiana Rail Road began in the mid-1980s when entrepreneur Thomas Hoback took a gamble by purchasing 155 miles of railroad from the Illinois Central Gulf in 1986.
-At the time the financially shaky ICG was looking to significantly downsize its system in an attempt to reduce its debt and return to a state of profitability.
-As such, Hoback took over its former line to Indianapolis, as far west as Newton, Illinois.
-This instantly transformed the new startup into a rather large Class III, shortline that provided it connections to both CSX Transportation as well as the ICG (now Canadian National) at its western terminus of Newton.
+At the time the financially shaky ICG was looking to significantly downsize its system in an attempt to reduce debt and return the company to a state of profitability.
+As such, Hoback took over its former line to Indianapolis, as far west as Newton, Illinois (this segment of its system map is presented in more detail below).
+This instantly transformed the new startup into a rather large Class III, short line that provided it connections to both CSX Transportation as well as the ICG (now Canadian National) at its western terminus of Newton.
 Interestingly, in terms of size the Indiana Rail Road remained relatively unchanged for the next 20 years although during that time it had been working aggressively to improve its property and gain new business.

-In 2006, however, things changed as the railroad saw massive growth of new lines, albeit much of the territory is actually trackage rigths.
+In 2006, however, things changed as the railroad saw massive growth of new lines, albeit much of the territory is actually trackage rights.
 That year the Indiana purchased from Canadian Pacific former Milwaukee Road route from Terre Haute to Bedford, Indiana once known as the Latta Subdivision.
 Under Milwaukee ownership this line was extended from Chicago to Louisville, Kentucky through Indiana.
-However only the isolated section mentioned above remained by 2006 and to access the line Canadian Pacific used trackage rights over CSX between Chicago and Terre Haute.
+However only the isolated section mentioned above remained by 2006 (Another case in which the argument could strongly be made that too much infrastructure has been lost nationwide since the 1970's.
+If this corridor was still active, the Indiana would have direct access into Chicago.).
+What remained under Canadian Pacific could only be accessed via trackage rights over CSX between Chicago and Terre Haute (formerly the Chicago & Eastern Illinois main line, later acquired by Louisville & Nashville).
 Additionally, CP had rights over CSX between Bedford, Indiana and Louisville.
 All of this transferred to the Indiana Rail Railroad upon purchase of the former Milwaukee line.

 Aside from the former Milwaukee route the Indiana also has trackage rights over the shortline Louisville & Indiana Railroad between Indianapolis and Louisville, Kentucky.
-Today the railroad sees more than 200,000 annual carloads and because it is centrally located in the Midwest and reaches Chicago it has connections with all of the Class Is, including CSX, BNSF Railway, Union Pacific, Norfolk Southern, Canadian Pacific and Canadian National.
+Today the railroad sees more than 170,000 annual carloads (in 2011 it celebrated moving 2 million carloads, a major accomplishment when one considers the properties it operates today were left for dead in the 1980's) and because it is centrally located in the Midwest, and reaches Chicago, has direct connections with all of the Class Is, including CSX, BNSF Railway, Union Pacific, Norfolk Southern, Canadian Pacific and Canadian National.
 Also of interest is the Indiana’s logo, which is based roughly from that of the late Monon which also operated in the same region (the company also operates very small sections of the fallen flag's former lines).

 The Indiana Rail Road's traffic base includes coal from the Powder River Basin region, chemicals, petroleum products, plastics, food products, scrap metal, recyclables, and grain.
 Some of the railroad's customers include General Electric, Hershey's Chocolate (yes, Hershey's!), Marathon Petroleum, and a host of power plants.
 Other services the railroad offers includes transloading and storage facilities.
 Perhaps, though, their most important asset is their numerous interchange partners, which allows for the movement of so much traffic.